Change view: Change style to alternate Change style to default

 Inner hands: B C

-Inner hands: A takes through B C inner, the loop of C outer unreversed.
+A goes through B C inner, and takes the loop on C outer unreversed.

 Lower the outer loops.

-Outer hands: A takes through B C outer, the loop of C inner reversed.
+A goes through B C outer, and takes the loop on C inner reversed.

 Lower the inner loops.